nt246/physalia-lcwgs/day_2/markdowns/03_genotype.md

 	-doMajorMinor 1 -doGeno 3 -doPost 2 -doMaf 1
 ```
 Let's ignore the `-doMaf` option now.
 We will discuss it later.
+This command should take 1 minute to run.

 Have a look at the output file:
 ```